ciscomonkey/NPA-Lookup/README.md

 # NPA-Lookup
-Quick NPA Lookup tool for HCS Environment
+This is just a quick NPA lookup tool that I use.

+Utilizes localcallingguide.com's XML interface.